FAQs About Florida Probate Law

 Florida probate law also establishes a non-administration proceeding called "Disposition of Personal Property Without Administration."
 [Back to Top of Page]

-• a bank account in the sole name of a decedent is a Florida probate asset, but a bank account held in-trust-for (ITF) another, or held jointly with rights of survivorship (JTWROS) with another, is not a Florida probate asset;
+• a bank account in the sole name of a decedent is a Florida probate asset, but a bank account held in-trust-for (ITF) another, or held jointly with rights of survivorship (JTWROS) with another, is not a Florida probate asset and is not subject to probate in Florida;

-• a life insurance policy, annuity or individual retirement account that is payable to a specific beneficiary is not a Florida probate asset, but a policy payable to the decedent's estate is a Florida probate asset;
+• a life insurance policy, annuity or individual retirement account that is payable to a specific beneficiary is not a Florida probate asset, but a policy payable to the decedent's estate is a Florida probate asset and is subject to probate in Florida;

-• real estate titled in the sole name of the decedent or as a tenant in common with another person, is a Florida probate asset (unless it is Florida exempt homestead) but real estate held as joint tenants with rights of survivorship or as tenants by the entirety is not a Florida probate asset;
+• real estate titled in the sole name of the decedent or as a tenant in common with another person, is a Florida probate asset (unless it is Florida exempt homestead) but real estate held as joint tenants with rights of survivorship or as tenants by the entirety is not a Florida probate asset and not subject to probate in Florida;

 • property owned by husband and wife as tenants by the entirety is not a Florida probate asset on the death of the first spouse to die, but goes automatically to the surviving spouse.